aquesidilly/Java-Project/README.md

      - Github was used to create and store the project repository.
    * Gitpod
      - Gitpod was used to create my files and code the project.
+   *jQuery

+     - jQuery was imported from bootstrap to make the navbar responsive on smaller screen sizes.

 ## Feature